srl-labs/learn-srlinux/docs/ndk/guide/agent-install-and-ops.md

     ndkDemo-1.0.0-1.x86_64
     ```

-During the package installation, the agent related files are copied over to the relevant paths as stated in the nfpm config file:
+During the package installation, the agent related files are copied over to the relevant paths as stated in the nFPM config file:

 ```bash
 # check the executable location